Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

 4,515 residents places West Ulverstone squarely in the middle of the Tasmania suburb size distribution (state median 3,902), with market depth comparable to most TAS localities.
 West Ulverstone's median household income of $55,068/year is 26% below the Tasmania suburb median ($73,944) — this is an affordability play where returns lean on yield and patient capital growth rather than demographic premium.
-Rent of $240/week (86% coverage of the $1,213/month median mortgage) leaves a gap of roughly $173/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $480/week (as at May 2025 – Apr 2026, Department of Justice (Tasmania) rental bonds) equates to roughly $2,080/month — about 171% of the $1,213/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 West Ulverstone is 217 km from Hobart, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 Regional property can deliver strong cash-flow yields but liquidity is tighter — plan for longer hold periods and verify local employment stability.
-Local rents consume roughly 23% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 23% of household income — a dated but useful sanity check on tenant affordability.

 How West Ulverstone stacks up against the median of all Tasmania suburbs in our dataset.
 Positive values mean West Ulverstone sits above the state median; negative means below.